Vinay-techdev/Amazon-Clone/README.md

-# This my first Web-site
+# This is my first website in web development journey, I attempted to recreate the Amazon website using only HTML and CSS.
+I'm pretty proud of how it turned out!
+The layout and design are inspired by the real Amazon website